microsoft/lst-bench/run/trino-420/azure-pipelines/README.md

 {% endcomment %}
 -->

-# Azure Pipelines Deployment for LST-Bench on Apache Spark 3.3.1
+# Azure Pipelines Deployment for LST-Bench on Trino 420
-This directory comprises the necessary tooling for executing LST-Bench on Apache Spark 3.3.1 with different LSTs using Azure Pipelines.
+This directory comprises the necessary tooling for executing LST-Bench on Trino 420 with different LSTs using Azure Pipelines.
 The included tooling consists of:
 - `run-lst-bench.yml`:
-  An Azure Pipelines script designed to deploy Apache Spark with various LSTs and execute LST-Bench.
+  An Azure Pipelines script designed to deploy Trino and execute LST-Bench.
 - `sh/`:
-  A directory containing shell scripts and engine configuration files supporting the deployment of Spark with different LSTs and the execution of experiments.
+  A directory containing shell scripts and engine configuration files supporting the deployment of Trino and the execution of experiments.
 - `config/`:
   A directory with LST-Bench configuration files necessary for executing the experiments that are part of the results.

 ## Prerequisites
 - Automation for deploying the infrastructure in Azure to run LST-Bench is not implemented.
 As a result, the Azure Pipeline script expects the following setup:
   - A VM named 'lst-bench-client' connected to the pipeline environment to run the LST-Bench client.
-  - A VM named 'lst-bench-head' to run the head node of the Spark cluster, also connected to the pipeline environment.
+  - A VM named 'lst-bench-head' to run the coordinator node of the Trino cluster, also connected to the pipeline environment.
-  - A VMSS cluster, that will serve as the Spark worker nodes, within the same VNet as the head node.
+  - A VMSS cluster, that will serve as the Trino worker nodes, within the same VNet as the coordinator node.
-  - An Azure Storage Account accessible by both the VMSS and head node.
+  - An Azure Storage Account accessible by both the VMSS and coordinator node.
   - An Azure SQL Database (or SQL Server flavored RDBMS) that will be running Hive Metastore.
     The Hive Metastore schema for version 2.3.9 should already be installed in the instance.
 - Prior to running the pipeline, several variables need definition in your Azure Pipeline: